RuralBrick/ui-less_game/README.md

 ## Debian and Ubuntu

-Install the approprate version of Python by opening a terminal and running
+Install the appropriate version of Python by opening a terminal and running
 ```
 sudo apt install python3.10
 ```